 Our school recognise that concerns raised by children need to be taken seriously.
 We recognise the importance of ensuring children feel safe and comfortable to come forward and report any concerns and/or allegations.
 To address this, we have put into place systems that are well promoted, easily understood and accessible for all, including those children who have additional needs.
-These include
+Children are regularly made aware through RSHE lessons and assemblies who they can speak to if they have worries of any kind.